 April is a relatively quiet month to visit post-cyclone so you’d be able to experience some super quiet beaches and superb lush landscapes.
-Between July and September, you’ll get the opportunity to see humpback whales in the northwest, which combines beautifully with some super weather for beach bumming.
+Between July and September, you’ll get the opportunity to see humpback whales in several areas along the coastline, which combines beautifully with some super weather for beach bumming.

 From September to December the weather will be much warmer and wildlife will be thriving.
 You’re therefore likely to see lemurs at their most active, with their young being born from October onward.
 This time of the year is also great for seeing whale sharks off the coast of Nosy Be island in the northwest.
 Remember, we are here to help you plan so give us a call and we can help you design the perfect itinerary!

 To help with the understanding of this vast and diverse country we have split our website into four distinct areas - Western Madagascar, Eastern Madagascar, Southern Madagascar and Northern Madagascar.
 Most people will only visit one or two of these areas in a trip, due to time and budget considerations, so it is all about finding the right area for your interests, travel personality and budget.
 A combination of speaking to us and getting a feel for the areas will achieve this.
 On the whole, in each area, you will find Lemurs, reptiles and amphibians, birdlife, diverse scenery and landscapes, and beautiful beaches.
 However, each has their own species and differences, so we can walk you through this.